 Approval in Principle (AIP).
 The process by which ABS issues a statement that a proposed novel concept design complies with the intent of ABS Rules and/or appropriate codes although said design may not yet be fully evolved (i.e., concept appears to have technical feasibility from both safety (personnel and environment) and functional perspectives), subject to a list of conditions that must be addressed in the final design phase.
-(The AIP process is governed by the ABS Guidance Notes on Review and Approval of Novel Concepts).
+The AIP process is governed by the ABS Rules for Alternative Arrangements, Novel Concepts and New Technologies (Part 1D).